joaogl/LD29/README.md

 - Setup shadows.
 [DONE]
 - Setup the player.
 [DONE]
 - Setup the basic stuff.
 [DONE]
+- Setup the collision detection.
+[DONE]
+- Setup the level loader.
+[DONE]

 // Time table.
 26 - from 01:30 to 05:54